hannah68/cs-lists/README.md

 1. `push`, which adds an element to the top of the stack
 2. `pop`, which removes the most recently added element from the top of the stack

 A singly linked list is an ideal data structure to implement a stack.
-When using a single linked list, the _head_ of the list functions as the _top_, which contains a reference to the _next_ element (if there is one), and `push` and `pop` modify that head.
+When using a single linked list, the _head_ of the list functions as the _top_, which contains a reference to the _next_ element (if there is one), and `push` and `pop` modify the top of the stack alone.
 Consequently, stacks are super efficient because most operations are O(1) in time.

 When you use your computer, you are _probably_ using stacks all the time!